rockthejvm/rockthejvm.github.io/_posts/2024-06-14-remote-code-execution-engine.md

 ---
-title: "Distributed Remote Code Execution Engine"
+title: "A Distributed Code Execution Engine with Scala and Pekko"
 date: 2024-06-14
 header:
     image: "https://res.cloudinary.com/dkoypjlgr/image/upload/f_auto,q_auto:good,c_auto,w_1200,h_300,g_auto,fl_progressive/v1715952116/blog_cover_large_phe6ch.jpg"
 tags: [scala,pekko,pekko-http,pekko-stream,pekko-cluster,docker,docker-compose,scala3]
-excerpt: "Practical guide to building the distributed remote code execution engine in Scala and Pekko"
+excerpt: "A Practical guide to building the distributed remote code execution engine in Scala and Pekko"
 ---

 _by [Anzori (Nika) Ghurtchumelia](https://github.com/ghurtchu)_

+{% include video id="1uP6FTUn8_E" provider="youtube" %}

 ## 1. Introduction

-After a long hiatus, I am back with renewed passion and energy, eager to delve deeper into the Scala ecosystem.
-This time, I am committed to building something tangible and useful with the tools available.
-Let's embark on this exciting journey of exploration and learning together.

-The greatest benefit of small side projects is the unique knowledge boost which can potentially be handy later in career.

-In this article we will attempt to build the remote code execution engine - the backend platform for websites such as [Hackerrank](https://hackerrank.com), [Leetcode](https://leetcode.com) and others.
+In this article we will attempt to build the remote code execution engine - the backend platform for websites such as [Hackerrank](https://hackerrank.com), [LeetCode](https://leetcode.com) and others.

-If, for some reason you're unfamiliar with the websites mentioned above, the basic usage flow is described below:
+For such a platform, the basic usage flow is:
 - Client sends code
 - Backend runs it and responds with output

-There you go, sounds simple, right?
+Sounds simple, right?
+Right?...

-Right, right...

 Can you imagine how many things can go wrong here?
-It's the devil smirking in the corner, knowing, that the possibilities for failure are endless, however, we should address at least some of them.
+The possibilities for failure are endless!
+However, we should address at least some of them.

-To give you a quick idea: a separate blog post can be written only about the security, not to mention scalability, extensibility and a few other compulsory properties to make it production ready.
+We can probably write a separate blog post about the security, scalability, extensibility and a few other compulsory properties to make it production ready.

 The goal isn't to build the best one, nor it is to compete with the existing ones.

-Put simply, the goal of this project is to get familiar with `Pekko` and its modules such as `pekko-http`, `pekko-stream`, `pekko-cluster` and a few interesting concepts revolving around actor model concurrency, such as:
+Put simply, the goal of this project is to get familiar with [Apache Pekko](https://pekko.apache.org) (the open source version of Akka) and its modules such as `pekko-http`, `pekko-stream`, `pekko-cluster` and a few interesting concepts around actor model concurrency, such as:
 - cluster nodes and formation
 - cluster aware routers
 - remote worker actors